-One way to approach the dehumanization that usually accompanies so many births, is to mention the difference between a normal birth and an intervened labor.
-'Normal birth' [according to The European Network of Childbirth Associations (ENCA)] is when the process of labor starts spontaneously; the woman gives birth to her baby and delivers the placenta at her rhythm and by means of her own effort; and the baby is always by her side.
+So, one way to start answering the question, 'What is the need and urgency to recuperate the respect, dignity, and humanity of the pregnant woman, the woman in labor, and the recently born baby?' is to mention the difference between a normal birth and an intervened labor.
+'Normal birth', according to The European Network of Childbirth Associations (ENCA)3 is when the process of labor starts spontaneously; the woman gives birth to her baby and delivers the placenta at her rhythm and by means of her own effort; and the baby is always by her side.
 Though this definition does not seem very difficult to satisfy, most births in many developed countries do not occur in this manner.
-Routine interventions such as the artificial break of the membranes, induction of labor through hormones like artificial oxitocine, labor acceleration, forced posture, epidural anesthesia, directed push in the phase of expulsion, episiotomies, and separation of the body are external interventions, and do not belong to the category of a normal birth.
+On the one hand, routine interventions such as the artificial break of the membranes, induction of labor through hormones like artificial oxitocine, labor acceleration, forced posture, epidural anesthesia, directed push in the phase of expulsion, episiotomies, and separation of the body are external interventions, and do not belong to the category of a normal birth.
 Any of these interventions interrupts the normal rhythm of birth and can lead to more interventions (a process named "iatrogenic", in medical terms).